 to the boss.
 The existence of surplus value shows that workers are never

-The Socialist Party calls for a 35-hour maximum working week.
+The Socialist Party calls for a 35-hour working week without loss of pay (and with regular or compulsory overtime consolidated into the pay also)..
 With

 determined, fighting trade union leadership this can be achieved.
 For many

 workers, however, long hours of overtime are the only way to make ends

 meet.
 Overtime suits the employer.
 It cuts down the need to employ more

 One way for bosses to increase surplus value is through unpaid

 The working day

 || surplus value